DASPELLER4/Tomato-Jones-RePackaged/README.md

 3. FINAL STEP, VERY IMPORTANT: enjoy :)

 # Make yourself

 Compile the Tomato Jones.c file in any c compiler you want as long as it outputs a windows .exe file, name the output to Tomato Jones.exe or Tomato Jones II.exe or Tomato Jones III.exe according to your game version and copy and replace the file in the steam Tomato Jones/system directory

+update on the virus situation, the file is now safe, it is the c file compiled but virus total still has warnings, if you want, compile the file yourself
+New Tomato Jones Exe for Linux users on wine <a href="https://www.virustotal.com/gui/file/43c7517f9b8226020f3c65bc8654f9ce0bc43f72b1ab234622a2ded140807009?nocache=1">VirusTotal</a>